RTEMS/rtems-docs/c-user/config/general.rst

     is 12 bytes * (``CONFIGURE_MAXIMUM_PRIORITY`` + 1), e.g. 3072 bytes for 256
     priority levels (default), 48 bytes for 4 priority levels (``CONFIGURE_MAXIMUM_PRIORITY == 3``).

+    The default value is 255, because RTEMS shall support 256 priority levels to be compliant with various standards.
+These priorities range from 0 to 255.

 .. index:: CONFIGURE_MAXIMUM_PROCESSORS